cuckydev/PSXFunkin/COMPILE.md

 `make -f Makefile.tim` This will convert all the pngs in [iso/](/iso/) to TIM files that can be displayed by the PS1.

-`make -f Makefile.chr` This will convert all the character jsons in [iso/](/iso/) to chr files that contain mapping and art data.

 `make -f Makefile.xa` This will convert all the oggs in [iso/music/](/iso/music/) to XA files that can be played by the PS1.
 This step will take a WHILE.
 Be patient!

 `make -f Makefile.cht` This will convert all the jsons in [iso/chart/](/iso/chart/) to cht files that can be played by the game.

+`make -f Makefile.toh` This will convert specific files to `.h` files in `src/iso/`, which allows for specific data to be loaded alongside stages, speeding up read times.

 You can read more about these asset formats in [FORMATS.md](/FORMATS.md)